Get quotes from these bicycle insurance providers and more

-Malicious or accidental damage: This can cover the cost of repairing or replacing your bike if it is damaged or vandalised.
+Malicious or accidental damage: This can cover the cost of repairing or replacing your electric bike if it’s damaged or vandalised.

-Personal accident: This can give you a lump sum pay out if you are seriously injured after an accident on your bike.
+Personal accident: This can give you a lump sum pay out if you’re seriously injured after an accident on your bike.

 Third party liability: This can cover the cost of any claims against you if you cause an accident while riding your bike.

-Most policies offer extra options you can add to your policy to increase the level of cover on your electric bike insurance policy.
-You can add cover for things like:
+Most eBike insurance policies offer extras you can add to your policy to increase the level of cover on your electric bike insurance policy.

 When you know what cover you want, look for a policy that offers what you need at the cheapest price.